-7 Signs It’s Time For A Social Media Cleanse
+7 Signs It’s Time To Break Up With Social Media

-It was only a matter of time before quitting social media became the trend du jour.
+It was only a matter of time before quitting social media became trendy.
 (Some of us were doing it before it was cool—just saying.)
-With Justin Bieber leading the charge, we expect to see more famous faces deleting their feeds in the weeks and months to come, even if just for a brief respite.
-Should you follow suit?
-Here, seven signs it might be time to give your iPhone camera and your early-onset-arthritis-ridden thumbs a well-deserved break.
+Celebs like Sam Smith, Adele, Chrissy Teigen, Kanye West, Rihanna, Leslie Jones and Justin Bieber have all taken breaks from various platforms in the past, and we expect to see more famous—and non-famous—faces deleting their feeds in the years to come, even if just for a brief respite.
+After all, social media use has been linked to an increase in rates of depression and can become an actual addiction.
+Here, seven signs it might be time to get in on this trend and give your iPhone (and your early-onset-arthritis-ridden thumbs) a well-deserved break.

 If your friend recently told you she's planning to climb Kilimanjaro this year and your knee-jerk reaction was to book an Everest summit, having never climbed before, just so your Instagram feed would rival hers, it's probably time for a break.
 (Though dying on a mountain would be a surefire way to boost your numbers.)

 Imagine, for a moment, that your significant other didn't follow you on social media.
 Would he or she get you like the people who subscribe to your feeds do?
 If not, we suggest you spend a little less time investing in filter selection and a little more time investing in the people closest to you.
 Besides, your partner really should be the only person obligated to care about the mundane details of your life.